DevLoversTeam/golang-interview-questions/README.en.md

 - guarantees a result equivalent to sequential execution of transactions;

-- maximum protection against anomalies, but more expensive than the competition.
+- maximum protection against anomalies, but more expensive in terms of concurrency.

 #### Practical conclusion: